cojoda/monadic/goals.md

 - Optimize for cost, performance, and code quality based on high-level human guidance.

 ## Short Term
-- Implement a new utility for static analysis in the empty file improver/ast_utils.py.
+- Upgrade the Improver in improver/orchestrator.py to create a wider context for the AI.
-Create a function get_local_dependencies(file_path: str, project_root: str = '.') -> Set[str].
-This function should use Python's ast module to parse the given Python file.
-It needs to walk the AST to find all ast.ImportFrom nodes and identify local project imports (both relative like from .models and absolute like from improver.core).
-It must return a set of normalized file paths for these discovered dependencies.
+The run method should be modified.
+After the initial files are selected by the FileSelectionTask, it must import and use the get_local_dependencies function from improver/ast_utils.py.
+Loop through the initially selected files, find all their local dependencies, and add them to a master set of files.
+This full, expanded set of context files should then be passed to the BranchRunner instances.
+Add print statements to log the initial selection vs. the final expanded context for debugging.